Support & resources

 The medicine is typically shipped directly to your home, and in some cases, you may be able to pick up your prescription from a local pharmacy.
 Most people receive their first bottle of EPIDIOLEX less than 10 days after their doctor prescribes it.

-While studies were not designed to prove how long it takes EPIDIOLEX to work, an exploratory analysis conducted after the studies were complete suggests that some patients with LGS had fewer drop seizures* after using EPIDIOLEX for 8 days, some patients with Dravet syndrome started having fewer convulsive seizures† as early as 10 days after starting EPIDIOLEX, and some patients with TSC had fewer TSC-associated seizures‡ after using EPIDIOLEX for 6 days.
-But everyone's symptoms can be different, so your experience with EPIDIOLEX may be different, too.
+While studies were not designed to prove how long it takes to see seizure reduction, an exploratory analysis conducted after the studies were complete suggests that some patients with Lennox-Gastaut syndrome (LGS) had fewer drop seizures* after using EPIDIOLEX for 8 days, some patients with Dravet syndrome started having fewer convulsive seizures† as early as 10 days after starting EPIDIOLEX, and some patients with tuberous sclerosis complex (TSC) had fewer TSC-associated seizures‡ after using EPIDIOLEX for 6 days.
+But everyone's symptoms and dose can be different, so your experience with EPIDIOLEX may be different, too.

 *Drop seizures included tonic, atonic, and tonic-clonic that led, or could have led, to a fall or injury.